 3. Go for a night skate

 At Boffins, the small pond freezes over and turns into a beautiful skating pond in the winter.
 The on-site chalet is accessible only to tenants but the rink is open to the public and beautifully lit at night.
+Bring firewood and warm-up with hot chocolate over an outdoor fire.

 4. Get out of the house for a cooking lesson